 Continuing with the theme of lifting our bodies upward, we’re now at the stiff-leg-one-step box jumps.
 The video here is only two seconds long because that’s all the time it takes to complete one jump.
 Start five feet away from a box, take a step, and tighten your core as you pull your body up onto the box.
 Use a stable box with the right height for you, which may take some time to figure out.

 With each jump, keep your body in a vertical line to ensure you land on one leg safely without falling forward.
 The power comes with that vertical lift!
 Don’t try to channel all the power into the landing.

 If you’ve ever watched a skiing competition, you’ve probably seen skiers compete in a slalom race.
 The positioning for our slalom jump exercise is similar, except you’re not moving forward — only side to side.
 Using a line made of tape or a taut rope on the floor as your marker, jump over it with feet together, back-and-forth for several reps.
 Try aiming for 20 reps, and be sure to stretch your calves afterward!

-Track your calf workouts and more when you sign up for our annual PRO plan.
+Track your calf workouts and more when you sign up for our PRO plan.
 With our advanced stats in a convenient app, it’s never been easier to stay motivated and meet your fitness goals!